stklcode/statify-blacklist/CONTRIBUTING.md

 If you want to contribute your code to solve an issue or implement a desired feature yourself, you might open a pull request.
 If the changes introduce new functionality or affect major parts of existing code, please consider opening an issue for discussion first.

-For adding new functionality a new test case the corresponding PHPUnit test would be nice (no hard criterion).
+For adding new functionality a new test case the corresponding PHPUnit test would be nice (no hard criterion though).

 ### Branches